kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(3\) A standard part (such as a nut or bolt) manufactured in compliance with a government or established industry specification;

-\(4\) A commercial part as defined in §21.1 of this part;
+\(4\) A commercial part as defined in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.1   Applicability and definitions.|§21.1]] of this part;

 \(5\) Produced by an owner or operator for maintaining or altering that owner or operator's product;

-\(6\) Fabricated by an appropriately rated certificate holder with a quality system, and consumed in the repair or alteration of a product or article in accordance with part 43 of this chapter; or
+\(6\) Fabricated by an appropriately rated certificate holder with a quality system, and consumed in the repair or alteration of a product or article in accordance with [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md|part 43 of this chapter]]; or

 \(7\) Produced in any other manner approved by the FAA.

 \(b\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person who produces a replacement or modification article for sale may not represent that part as suitable for installation on a type-certificated product.

-\(c\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person may not sell or represent an article as suitable for installation on an aircraft type-certificated under §§21.25(a)(2) or 21.27 unless that article—
+\(c\) Except as provided in paragraphs (a)(1) through (a)(2) of this section, a person may not sell or represent an article as suitable for installation on an aircraft type-certificated under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.25   Issue of type certificate: Restricted category aircraft.|§21.25]](a)(2) or 21.27 unless that article—

 \(1\) Was declared surplus by the U.S. Armed Forces, and